United States District Court for the District of Utah COVID-19 Information Center

 - In Phase 1, members of the public and of the bar are encouraged to come to the courthouse only as necessary for official court-related activities, including filing documents that cannot be submitted electronically.

 - Contact information for building agencies is provided in the court’s Entry Protocol and on the court’s website.

 - Roula's Cafe remains open for delivery.

-- The St. George Courthouse is located at the Utah State Fifth Judicial District Courthouse.
+- The Southern Region St. George Courthouse is located at the Utah State Fifth Judicial District Courthouse.
 The Southern Region Courthouse is closed to the public.
-Hearings in Southern Region cases are conducted by video or telephone conference.
+Accordingly, hearings in Southern Region cases are conducted by video or telephone conference.
 Resumption of in-person operations at the Southern Region Courthouse will be subject to orders of this court and the state court.